Vivid Trace 2021.1 Confluence Integration

 - While editing a Confluence page, position the cursor at the desired insertion point.

-- Select "Other macros" from the Insert More Content drop-down menu in the editing toolbar.
+- Select "Trace" from the Insert More Content drop-down menu in the editing toolbar.

 - In the "Insert a Trace" dialog, select the trace configuration you want to embed.